Monthly Archives: September 2013

 Spaghetti squash is a “fun” vegetable if ever there was one.
 This unique squash is delicious as well as entertaining, with its spaghetti-like flesh.
 Serve as a side dish with grain pilafs that include quinoa or wild rice.
 Complete the meal with a simple salad.
 Photos by Rachael Braun.

 If you like mushrooms, you’ll enjoy this simple vegan gravy, which is great over seitan, tofu, brown rice or other cooked grains, veggie burgers, and best of all, mashed or smashed potatoes.
 In other words, this makes comfort dishes even more comforting.
-Photos by Hannah Kaminsky of Bittersweet.
+This recipe makes about 2 cups.
+Photos by Hannah Kaminsky.

 Apple crumbles (otherwise known as apple crisps) are a wonderful way to highlight this well-loved fruit.
 With an easy-to-prepare oat and wheat germ topping, they are as healthful as they are delicious.

 This pilaf combines two companionable ingredients—cauliflower and quinoa.
 If you can plan ahead, having cooked quinoa and chopped cauliflower makes this dish a breeze to put together.
 Serve with a simple bean or lentil dish and a colorful salad.
 This serves 6 as a side dish, fewer if used as a main dish.

 The kind of miso soup that’s served in Japanese restaurants is so tasty and warming, and quite easy to replicate at home.
 It takes just minutes to make.
 Look for kombu (the sea vegetable that gives the soup its traditional character) in natural foods stores.
 Note that once the miso is stirred into water, it […]